maheshreddygali/documentation-user/accounting/fiscal_localizations/localizations/peru.rst

 Debit Notes
 ------------
-As part of the Preuvian localization, besides creating credit notes from an existing document you can also create debit Notes.
+As part of the Peruvian localization, besides creating credit notes from an existing document you can also create debit Notes.
 For this just use the button “Add Debit Note”.

 By default the Debit Note is set in the document type.